damianwalsh/damianwalsh.github.io/content/posts/creating-connections-with-music-and-technology/creating-connections-with-music-and-technology.md

 ## Version 2: Memory boxes
 <time class="meta" datetime="2025-02">February 2025</time>

 After reflecting on ideas generated during the proof-of-concept development, I faced a choice: pursue the idea of enhancing views with data visualisations—an appealing design direction—or focus on something more personally meaningful.
-I was already well aware of music's connection to memory, but was still surprised by the cascade of memories and feelings that emerged when I organised my collection chronologically.
+I was already well aware of music's connection to memory, but was still surprised by the wave of memories and feelings that emerged when I organised my collection chronologically.
 Instead of adopting streaming platforms' one-size-fits-all organisational approach, I want to create personal pathways linking music to memory.
 I chose to follow the trail of ideas leading from enriching API data with memories connected to specific times, places, people, and events.
 This direction seemed more aligned with Bush's vision: creating a personal memory extension that, in this context, connects music to life experiences.

 <figure>
   <div class="screenshots">